php-fig/fig-standards/proposed/http-message.md

     public function read($length);

     /**
-     * Returns the remaining contents in a string, up to maxlength bytes.
+     * Returns the remaining contents in a string
      *
      * @return string
      */